guillaumebogard/EvalExpr/README.md

 ```
 <br />

-In case of error with the given arguments (e.g. division by 0) or with the expression itself, the program displays the error and exits by returning `84`.
+In case of error with the given arguments (e.g. division by 0) or with the expression itself, the program displays information about the error and exits by returning `84`.

 ### 🖋️ Syntax